redwoodjs/redwood/docs/docs/serverless-functions.md

 ### Other security considerations

 In addition to securing your serverless functions, you may consider logging, rate limiting and whitelisting as ways to protect your functions from abuse or misuse.
-Some of these benefits can be achieved i.e. middleware like [middy](https://middy.js.org/), since our functions should be compatible with the lambda functions ecosystem.
+Some of these benefits can be achieved with middleware like [middy](https://middy.js.org/), since our functions should be compatible with the lambda functions ecosystem.

 #### Visibility via Logging